 Department: Comparative Biomedical Sciences

-Lisa is a member of the Reproductive Sciences research group and her recent research examines the biochemistry and genetics of male and female reproductive tissues.
+Lisa is a member of the Reproductive Sciences research group and her recent research examines the biochemistry and genetics of male and female reproductive tissues with particular emphasis on the role of extracellular vesicles in gamete-female tract communication.

 Lisa Marie Thurston graduated with a BSc in Physiology and Zoology from Royal Holloway College, University of London in 1995.
 Subsequently, she spent 2 years working in the NHS as a surgical perfusionist on the Liver Transplant Team of Kings College Hospital, London.